Stable closed geodesics and stable figure-eights in convex hypersurfaces: Summary of Key Ideas

-Maximally-twisted tubes will help us prove \cref{thm:StableClosedGeodesicPosCurv} in the following way.
-For each odd $n \geq 3$ we will first embed an $n$-dimensional maximally-twisted tube in a ``polyhedral manifold'' obtained by gluing two copies of a convex $n$-dimensional polytope $\X^n \subset \R^n$ (henceforth, \emph{$n$-polytope}) along their boundaries via the identity map.
+Twisted tubes will help us to prove \cref{thm:StableClosedGeodesicPosCurv} in the following way.
+For each odd $n \geq 3$ we will first embed an $n$-dimensional twisted tube in a ``polyhedral manifold'' obtained by gluing two copies of a convex $n$-dimensional polytope $\X^n \subset \R^n$ (henceforth, \emph{$n$-polytope}) along their boundaries via the identity map.
 The result, called the \emph{double} of $\X^n$ and denoted by $\dbl\X^n$, is a topological manifold homeomorphic to the $n$-sphere.
 In fact, $\dbl\X^n$ is a Riemannian manifold with singularities at the image of the $(n-2)$-skeleton of $\X^n$.
-The \emph{smooth part} of $\dbl\X$ is the complement of its singularities, denoted by $\dbl[sm]\X^n$, which has a flat Riemannian metric induced from the Euclidean metric on $\X^n$.
-The maximally-twisted tube will be isometrically embedded in $\dbl[sm]\X^n$, and its core curve will be an index-zero closed geodesic $\gamma_n$.
-The final step will then be to smooth $\dbl\X^n$ into a convex hypersurface in $\R^{n+1}$ while preserving the stability of $\gamma_n$, using arguments from \cite[Appendices~B and C]{Cheng_StableGeodesicNets}.
-Here it is important that $\gamma_n$ is non-degenerate, to ensure that after sufficiently small changes in the ambient metric from the smoothing, $\gamma_n$ will be close to a new index-zero closed geodesic.
+The \emph{smooth part} of $\dbl\X^n$ is the complement of its singularities, denoted by $\dbl[sm]\X^n$, which has a flat Riemannian metric induced from the Euclidean metric on $\X^n$.
+The twisted tube will be isometrically embedded in $\dbl[sm]\X^n$, and its core curve will be a stable closed geodesic $\gamma_n$.
+The final step will then be to smooth $\dbl\X^n$ into a convex hypersurface in $\R^{n+1}$ while preserving the stability of $\gamma_n$, using arguments from \cite{Cheng_StableGeodesicNets}.
+Here it is important that $\gamma_n$ is non-degenerate, to ensure that after sufficiently small changes in the ambient metric from the smoothing, $\gamma_n$ will be close to a new stable closed geodesic.